TahsinTariq/tahsintariq.github.io/content/authors/admin/_index.md

     - course: Bsc in Robotics and Mechatronics Engineering
       institution: University of Dhaka, Bangladesh
       year: 2022
+    - course: Msc in Robotics and Mechatronics Engineering
+      institution: University of Dhaka, Bangladesh
+      year: 2025

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons